 - They don’t smell.

 - They don’t require a lot of space.

 Guinea pigs are herbivores and require a high-fibre diet: So, if you can have grass or grass hay around at all times, your little piggy will be in hog heaven.
 Suitable grasses include clover, buffalo grass and oat grass.
 You can also offer him a bit of lucerne – or clover hay for luck – but not as his main source of fibre.
 These are actually high in calcium and protein.
 Want to mix it up?
 Stir a bit of dandelion, milk thistle and fresh herbs into his salad – he’ll pig out!

 They can be a bit piggy, however.

 If you’re a self-proclaimed neat freak, you may want to think twice about a guinea pig.
-We love ’em, but they ARE slobs.
+We love ’em, but they ARE untidy.
 No, really, they are.
 They poo in their food, water and bedding.
 They scatter their bed into their water, and their water into their food.
-They are The Goops.
 And because they can’t do it themselves, you’ll need to check, clean and refill your piggy’s food and water, daily.